ashleyhindle/node-slack/README.md

-# node-slack
+# theahindle-node-slack
-Use Slacks Incoming Webhooks to send messages into slack
+Basic module to use Slacks Incoming Webhooks to send messages into slack

 `npm install theahindle-node-slack`